 How’d You Get There?

 Alumni tell their own stories of career and life exploration along many different career paths.
-How’d You Get There workshops are hosted by the Career Center throughout the entire academic year – check out the calendar on Handshake to see who’s coming next!
+How’d You Get There workshops are hosted by the ’68 Center for Career Exploration throughout the entire academic year – check out the calendar on Handshake to see who’s coming next!

 How to Reach Out – Writing Emails